fullstack-development/web3-roadmap/defi/trading/derivatives.md

   * [Binance Margin Trading Guide](https://academy.binance.com/en/articles/binance-margin-trading-guide)

 ## Questions:
-* What is derivative?
 * What is stock?
+What are 2 ways to make money on stocks?
 * What is bond?
+* What is derivative?
 * What is option?
 What types of options do you know?
 * What is margin trading?
 What is leverage?
 What is margin-call?